 All of the rural families in Scillato prepare a delicious apricot jam each year.
 But still, pressure from more profitable products and more dynamic markets have pushed this variety to the edge of extinction.

-The fruit begins to mature at the beginning of May and generally lasts two to three weeks.
+The fruit begins to mature at the beginning of May, harvesting lasts two to three weeks

 Furthermore, they have recovered the traditional recipe for the town’s apricot jam, with the help of local mothers and grandmothers, and have planted gardens next to each fruit orchard, thus enriching local diets and those of some of the neighboring towns.
 In this village with so few people, their activity has rekindled both dynamism and a sense of hope for the future.